dmeehan1968/junie-explorer/README.md

 The new class-based data model with enhanced functionality:
 - `JetBrains`: Main class that manages IDE installations and projects
-- `Project`: Enhanced project class with multiple IDE support
+- `Project`: Enhanced project class with multiple IDE support, refactored to use `IssueDiscoveryService` for improved separation of concerns
+- `IssueDiscoveryService`: Interface for scanning the file system and discovering issues and tasks, enabling better testability of the `Project` class
+- `ChainIssueDiscoveryService`: Implementation of `IssueDiscoveryService` for standard issues from `chain-*.json` files
+- `AiaIssueDiscoveryService`: Implementation of `IssueDiscoveryService` for AIA tasks from `*-events.jsonl` files
+- `CompositeIssueDiscoveryService`: Composite implementation of `IssueDiscoveryService` that combines results from multiple sources
 - `Issue`: Issue class with comprehensive metadata handling
 - `Task`: Task class with agent state and session history
 - `Step`: Step class with detailed content and statistics